TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Experimental Results

-Since ResNet-18 \cite{He2016CVPR}, MobileNetV2 \cite{Sandler2018MobileNetV2IR} and MobileViT-XS \cite{mehta2021mobilevit} were originally designed for ImageNet dataset \cite{deng2009imagenet}, we made modifications to their initial layers to accommodate the image size of CIFAR-10.
-To ensure a fair comparison, all models are performed \texttt{INT8} quantization and all reported top-1 accuracy values are tested on quantized models if not specifically stated.
+The weights of models are initialized using the method from \cite{HeZRS15}.
+All models are performed \texttt{INT8} quantization.
+The reported top-1 accuracy of image classification task is evaluated on full-integer models if not specifically stated.

+Some baseline models are designed towards the ImageNet dataset with higher resolution.
+To ensure a fair comparison, we maintain the original architecture of baseline models, except for the number of classes in classification.